 Rabat Safety Mistake #7: Carrying Too Much Cash

-Another common oversight affecting rabat safety is carrying excessive cash.
+Another common oversight affecting Rabat safety is carrying excessive cash.

 While Rabat is safe, losing your wallet can still ruin your trip.
+Many travelers keep their cards and cash organized in a slim RFID-blocking wallet like this one so nothing goes missing in busy areas.

 Smart strategy: